Is there such a thing as fighting fair? Absolutely.

-There is no perfect marriage or relationship of any type.
+There is no perfect relationship of any type.
 Whether it’s a church relationships, siblings, co-workers, etc., no relationship is perfect and there will be arguments.
-However, if handled properly, conflict can lead to a deeper level of intimacy.
+However, if handled properly through positive communication, conflict can lead to a deeper level of intimacy.

 We recall sitting down with our spiritual mentors Ed and Lorri, who explained the things we were going through were difficult, but what made it worse was our inability to fight fair.
-They walked us through how important it was for us to stay unified; so that we wouldn’t give the enemy any room in our relationship.
+And our inability to maintain positive communication when dealing with conflict in our marriage.

 There was too much at stake, to allow the enemy to come between us.